albertogalan/b2bclassfier/README.md

 # What is this tool?
-##Marketing tool segmentation of potential Customers  for B2B companies
+## Marketing tool segmentation of potential Customers  for B2B companies

 # Problem to resolve

-Small and Medium size companies  don't have the necessary human resource to find new leads
+## Small and Medium size companies  don't have the necessary human resource to find new leads

-The Solution:
+# Solution

-A Massive Lead Classification
+## A Massive Lead Classification

-We create a solution to validate potential customers base on the domain We use Web scraping and NLP classificaiton techniques to resolve the problem massively
+- We create a solution to validate potential customers base on the domain
+- We use Web scraping and NLP classificaiton techniques to resolve the problem massively

-For example
+### How to use

 Company A has 200 customers ,

-he provides us the domain of each customer in to our service he provides us some keywords
+- Provides us the domain of each customer in to our service

+domain01.org

+domain02.org

+domain03.org

+Provides us some relevant keywords about their customers and products

+he provides a list of domains

+We check every domain

 domain1